Infrastructure In The Grand Junction Area

 The Grand Junction Regional Airport is an FAA Class I airport, with private, passenger and freight operations, and access to a 10,500-foot main runway.

-Direct flights include year-round, daily service to major hubs: Denver, Salt Lake City, Phoenix and Dallas.
-Additionally, direct, daily flights are available to additional airport destinations – LaGuardia, Newark, Houston, Dallas, Atlanta, Los Angeles, Phoenix, Denver, Chicago, Charlotte, Salt Lake, and San Francisco – at the Montrose Airport just one hour away.
+Service includes direct flights to key destinations: Denver/Centennial, Salt Lake City, Los Angeles, Las Vegas, Phoenix/Mesa, Dallas and San Francisco (coming Spring 2022).
+Additionally, direct, daily flights are available to additional airport destinations – LaGuardia, Newark, Houston, Atlanta and Charlotte, to name a few – at the Montrose Airport just one hour away.

-Just as our fathers harnessed the power of the sun to grow their crops, we continue the tradition by housing the nation’s first solar provider, Atlasta Solar.
-By adding compressed natural gas to our power grid, Grand Valley Power is able to provide over 25% renewable energy to the Grand Valley.
+Just as our fathers harnessed the sun’s power to grow their crops, we continue the tradition by housing the nation’s first solar provider, Atlasta Solar.
+By adding compressed natural gas to our power grid, Grand Valley Power can provide over 25% renewable energy to the Grand Junction area.

-Water is the reason the Grand Valley was settled in the first place.
+Water is why the Grand Junction area was settled in the first place.
 Named for the place where the Gunnison meets the mighty Colorado River, Grand Junction enjoys exceptional water systems, including high-altitude watersheds and reservoirs.
-The Grand Valley relies on four municipal water providers: the City of Grand Junction, Ute Water Conservancy District, The Clifton Water District, and the Town of Palisade.
+The Grand Junction area relies on four municipal water providers: the City of Grand Junction, the Ute Water Conservancy District, The Clifton Water District, and the Town of Palisade.
 All are designed to support extensive and long-term growth.